HJBowers/-stale-curlew/README.md

 ## Description
-Make a scalable, single page blog app, and make it responsive, BEAUTIFUL and/or INNOVATIVE!
+Make a scalable, single page blog app, and make it responsive.
+(Stretch: BEAUTIFUL and/or INNOVATIVE!)

 ## Context
 Learners research award winning, innovative blog designs and use wireframing to pre-visualize their app and put some thought into their desired user experience.
 Learners will gain practice templating to render blog posts as different page views of a single page app.
 Learners will gain practice setting up a server using Express and/or Express-generator, and templating using Pug (or Handlebars, or equivalent).